7 Common VPN Problems and How to Fix Them (Tested 2022)

-Failure to connect is the most common issue among VPN users.
-The problem can occur due to various reasons, ranging from your device to the VPN provider or their app.
+If you’re trying to watch American Netflix but your VPN won’t connect then you’ve encountered the most common problem.
+Failure to connect can occur due to a number of reasons, ranging from your device to the VPN provider or their app.

-Don’t dismiss the simplest mistakes, like inputting wrong details when logging in to your VPN client.
-It could be that you entered an incorrect username or password, or your VPN account is not active.
-Most VPN clients allow you to log in with an inactive account, but you won’t be able to connect to a server.
+Don’t dismiss the simplest mistakes, like using the wrong login details.
+Many VPN clients allow you to log in with an inactive account, but you won’t be able to connect to a server.

-If you find yourself in this situation, then try re-entering your username and password more carefully and if it doesn’t still work; proceed to reset your password, by following the on-screen instructions.
+If you find yourself in this situation, then try re-entering your username and password more carefully.
+If it still doesn’t work try resetting your password.
 Otherwise, you need to renew your account.

-If you are running a firewall, you need to check if it’s interfering with your VPN connection.
-A firewall scans your incoming and outgoing traffic, and if it sees anything weird, it can prevent transmission.
-To see if your firewall has anything to do with your connection issues, temporarily disable it and try reconnecting.
+If you are running a firewall you need to check if it’s interfering with your VPN connection.
+A firewall scans your incoming and outgoing traffic, and if it sees anything potentially dangerous, it can prevent transmission.
+Try temporarily disabling your firewall and try reconnecting to see if it has anything to do with your connection issues.

 If it’s the problem, you’ll need to open some outgoing ports, which could change depending on the Firewall and the VPN software.
 You can also check your VPN’s documentation as most providers recommend their preferred ports for connection.

 You could also look up your VPN’s official website by logging in, then try connecting to the target server to confirm if it is online.
-Occasionally, a VPN server could be down, due to scheduled/emergency maintenance.
-If the specific server is offline, connect to another server or wait a while for the specific server to come back online.
+Occasionally, a VPN server could be down, due to scheduled or emergency maintenance.
+If the specific server is offline, connect to another server or wait a while for the server to come back online.

-If your VPN client responds well, then the problem could be with your home internet.
+If your VPN client responds well the problem could be with your home internet.
 In this case, you can try checking your internet settings to figure out what could be keeping you from accessing the VPN network.

-Before it is a VPN, your VPN client is a software.
-This means it is prone to occasionally crashing, just like any other software.
+VPN clients are prone to occasionally crashing, just like any other software.
 However, if the crashes persist, you need to take one of these actions:

-You can do this by regularly checking your software version, vis-à-vis your provider’s latest release and download from the official site.
-Optionally, you can update to the current version from your client’s settings.
+You can do this by regularly checking your software version and downloading new updates from the official site or your VPN client.

-Rebooting your device is a magic wand that can solve all your crash and connection issues.
-Always think of restarting your device, to ensure your computer’s operations are back to normal.
+Rebooting your device can sometimes solve all your crash and connection issues.
+Always try restarting your device to ensure your computer’s operations are back to normal.
 This will include allowing for updates to properly install, as well as killing any annoying processes.

-If all the actions above do not bear fruit, go ahead and uninstall the current version of VPN client.
-Download the latest version from the official website and install it afresh.
-That should do it.
+If all the actions above don’t work, go ahead and uninstall and reinstall the VPN client.
+Make sure you download the latest version from the official website.

 A VPN client that keeps disconnecting after successfully connecting can be bothersome, and a huge privacy/security threat.
 If this behavior is repetitive, here is what you should do: